LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Conversions/Explicit/NamedCasts/Reinterpret.md

 reinterpret_cast

+To cast to a completely different meaning.
+The key is that you’ll need to cast back to the original type to use it safely.
+The type you cast to is typically used only for bit twiddling or some other mysterious purpose.
+This is the most dangerous of all the casts.

 https://en.cppreference.com/w/cpp/language/reinterpret_cast

 reinterpret_cast converts any pointer type to any other pointer type, even of unrelated classes.
 The operation result is a simple binary copy of the value from one pointer to the other.
 All pointer conversions are allowed: neither the content pointed nor the pointer type itself is checked.